chxw/web-programming-2/Final/README.md

 5. (un)favorite players, and
 6. view favorited players on user profile page.

+For a screen recorded demonstration of how to use the application, please see `demo.mov`.

 *Please see NBA.com's [Stats Glossary](https://www.nba.com/stats/help/glossary/) if any abbreviation, such as "apg", "mpg" is unclear.

 # Design